HowdyKloudy/howdykloudy.github.io/content/posts/gitlab-cicd-to-deploy-azure-functions.md

   :rocket: Use Az CLI
   :rocket: PowerShell
   :rocket: REST API etc.
 - Declarative
+  :rocket: IaC
+  :rocket: Bicep
+  :rocket: Terraform
-  :rocket: IaC – Bicep,Terraform, Pulumi etc.
+  :rocket: Pulumi
+  :rocket: farmer

 The most commonly used method to provision Azure resources is with Infrastructure as Code, and the tool is your choice.
 I recommend using Bicep.
 But, for this blog post, I used Terraform because I have to demonstrate the remote state backend configuration.